-AVIA 177 Private Pilot II
+AVIA 177 5 Su, F, W, S Private Pilot II

 Flight and ground training from the beginning of Phase 5 to the successful completion of the Stage II check.
-Includes first solo flight and cross-country written exam.
+Includes first solo flight, cross-country written exam, and the FAA private pilot knowledge test.